 We set out from Marrakech for the High Atlas Mountains, where we get a real glimpse of daily mountain life as we ramble through the Natural Reserve of Tamsoult.
 The afternoon provides some downtime at the exquisite Kasbah Bab Ourika hotel, where we’ll dine tonight.

-We head into the foothills of Mount Toubkal, the highest peak in North Africa, today to the remote Berber village Around before lunch on the terrace of the famous Kasbah du Toubkal.
+We head into the foothills of Mount Toubkal, the highest peak in North Africa, today to the remote Berber village Around before lunch on the terrace of our local guide’s guest house: Dar Ouassaggou.
 During cocktails tonight our friend Wafa explains what it’s like to be a woman in a moderate Muslim nation.

-Local guide Mohammed takes us on a tour today, with stops at the Museum of Art of Marrakech, Jemaa El Fna Square, and the amazing garden of Jacques Majorelle.
+Famous character and local guide Mohammed Bouskri takes us on a tour today, with stops at the Museum of Art of Marrakech, Jemaa El Fna Square, and the amazing garden of Jacques Majorelle.
 Our final night dinner at the private Ryad Kniza, complete with music, is sure to provide an unforgettable ambiance.